University of Bath

 Experience:

-A minimum of 12 months, full-time equivalent, relevant clinical experience of working with people with psychological needs either in a paid or voluntary capacity, or a clinically relevant research capacity, at the time of application.
+A minimum of 12 months full-time equivalent relevant clinical experience working with people with psychological needs, paid or voluntary, or in a clinically relevant research capacity, at the time of application.

 Residence:

-Have the right to work in the UK and meet the Residence criteria: Home Fee status.
+Have the right to work in the UK and have Home Fee status

 Application: